 - Info Request by Email

 Indy’s Irish Festival committee, an all volunteer 501(c)3 not-for-profit organization, was formed in 1996 to host the first festival.
 Its mission is to preserve, promote and nurture Irish culture, arts, music, and history.
 The festival has grown significantly over the years and with it, so has the festival’s support of charities and community organizations.
-Since its inception, the festival has made donations to or helped community organizations raise more than $150,000.
-In recognition of the years-long struggle of the Irish during the potato famine, we will now be partnering more closely with the St. Vincent de Paul food bank to assist with feeding the hungry.
-We hope to make a meaningful impact in this area.
+Since its inception, the festival has made donations to or helped community organizations raise more than $200,000.
+In recognition of the years-long struggle of the Irish during the potato famine, we partner with the St. Vincent de Paul food bank to assist with feeding the hungry.
+We make a meaningful impact in this area.

 Organizations that have benefited in the past or are benefiting this year include:

 - American Heart Association

 - Indy Hurling Club